WebHackWednesday/Cortana-Intelligence-Recommendations/README.md

 # Cortana-Intelligence-Recommendations
-In this episode, we look at the new [Cortana Intelligence Recommendations solution template](https://gallery.cortanaintelligence.com/Tutorial/Recommendations-Solution) which is a replacement for the [Cognitive Services Recommendations API](https://azure.microsoft.com/en-gb/services/cognitive-services/recommendations/) which will be retired in Feburary 2018.
+In this episode, we look at the new [Cortana Intelligence Recommendations solution template](https://gallery.cortanaintelligence.com/Tutorial/Recommendations-Solution) which is a replacement for the [Cognitive Services Recommendations API](https://azure.microsoft.com/en-gb/services/cognitive-services/recommendations/) which will be retired in February 2018.

 ## Deployment
 The new solution is a template which deploys the various building blocks to your own Azure subscription.
 You can deploy the recommendations to your own Azure subscription from here: https://gallery.cortanaintelligence.com/Tutorial/Recommendations-Solution